Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 This technology was used to convert youtube videos into html iframe elements.

 [Image Resizer](https://picresize.com/)
 At times, working with images can be a difficult task.
-This free image resizing website has helped me tremendoulously with my milestone project.
+This free website was used mainly to crop images into square profile photos.

 [Google Fonts](https://fonts.google.com/)
 The site used to choose and implement custom fonts.